Sex differences in emotional intelligence

 Emotional intelligence (EI) involves using cognitive and emotional abilities to function in interpersonal relationships, social groups as well as manage one's emotional states.
 It consists of abilities such as social cognition, empathy and also reasoning about the emotions of others.

 The literature finds women have higher emotional intelligence ability than men based on common ability tests such as the MSCEIT.
 Physiological measures and behavioral tests also support this finding.

 Emotional intelligence

-Emotional intelligence (EI) involves using cognitive and emotional abilities to function in interpersonal relationships, social groups as well as manage one's emotional states.
-A person with high EI ability can perceive, comprehend and express emotion accurately, and also has the ability to access and generate feelings when needed to improve one's self and relationships with others.

 Women tend to score higher than men on measures of emotional intelligence, but gender stereotypes of men and women can affect how they express emotions.
 The sex difference is small to moderate, somewhat inconsistent, and is often influenced by the person's motivations or social environment.
 Bosson et al. say "physiological measures of emotion and studies that track people in their daily lives find no consistent sex differences in the experience of emotion", which "suggests that women may amplify certain emotional expressions, or men may suppress them".

-According to the Four-Branch Model of Emotional Intelligence model, there are four abilities that exist for emotional intelligence: